Health & Safety

 Q11.
 How do I dispose broken glass (non-biohazardous and non-contaminated)?

-If you do not have a container, please call 2222 and ask for a container.
+If you do not have a container, please request your department administrator to place a 2222 and ask for a container.
 If the container is full please close it, tape it and label it with the Waste label.
-Following that, place the broken glass container (s) outside the lab (in the hallway) in the evening and call 2222 to schedule a pick-up.
+Following that, call 2222 through the department administrator to schedule a pick-up.
+Alternately, send an email to our facilities team.

 Q12.
 How do I get rid of a broken mercury thermometer?